 An Overview of Concordia

-Founded in 1881, Concordia College is a small diverse, co-educational liberal arts college located in suburban Westchester County, New York.
+Founded in 1881, Concordia College is a small diverse college located in suburban Westchester County, New York.
 Concordia aspires to transform the lives of students by weaving together academics, residence life activities, experiential learning opportunities, co-curricular programs and campus spiritual life into a tapestry of life-long learning.